joereddington/joereddington.github.io/_posts/2017-07-07-how-i-got-my-apple-watch-to-give-me-sleep-data-going-back-to-the-first-day-i-bought-it.md

 Here's the cool thing - I didn't collect any of that data on purpose.
 I wasn't tracking my sleep, or my movement, or anything else at this sort of detail.
 All of those events where automatically generated for me, after the fact.

 The cycling appears on the calendar via the wonderful [StravaICAL](http://stravical.appspot.com/), and the other transport information comes in via some other code I wrote that imports [my Oyster records](http://joereddington.com/4462/2014/11/12/importing-oyster-card-records-into-google-calendar/).
-I'm going to use this post to tell you about how I managed to us my Apple Watch to give me sleep data going back more than a year to the first day  bought the watch.
+I'm going to use this post to tell you about how I managed to use my Apple Watch to give me sleep data going back more than a year to the first day I bought the watch.
 This post is going to talk about how I did it, how you can do it, and what I learned from the process.

 ## How I got the old information